ilicloudy/azurebasics/README.md

+## Azure Basic Resources Deployment with Terraform

+## Azure scenario
 This code is creating the following resources: a VNET with two subnets
 1. Server Subnet
 2. Azure Bastion
-Virtual Machine- Ubuntu provisioned in Server Subnet Azure Key Vault where 2 secrets are created the username and pwd of Virtual Machine Thus in the creation of VM username and pwd are going to be retrieved from Azure Key Vault.
+Virtual Machine- Ubuntu provisioned in Server Subnet Username and Password of Virtual Machine are stored in Azure Key Vault.

+--Note--: NSG for Azure Bastion subnet is provisioned according to official documentation of Azure.

+***

+### Terraform related info

 - Example of Azure Key Vault Policy for an Azure Service Principal way of access to Azure Key Vault Secrets.
-- NSG for Azure Bastion subnet is provisioned according to official documentation of Azure.
 - Azure Key Vault components are implemented as modules in the code.
 - Sensitive variables are set as environmental variables for security.

-Tip: At prompt in windows you should set environmental variables
+**Tip**: At prompt in windows you should set environmental variables:
+'''
     $env:TF_VAR_pwd="xxxxxxxxxxxxxxx"
     $env:TF_VAR_useradmin="xxxxxxxxxxxxx"
-    terraform apply -var pwd=$env:TF_VAR_pwd -var username=$env:TF_VAR_username
+'''
+In Linux
+    export  TF_VAR_pwd="xxxxxxxxxxxxxxx"
+    $env:TF_VAR_useradmin="xxxxxxxxxxxxx"

 <!-- BEGIN_TF_DOCS -->
 ## Requirements